sasjs/react-seed-app/README.md

 ## Frontend Web

+If you are running on SAS 9 you need to set `serverType` to SAS9 in `sasContext.tsx`.

-If you are running locally you will either need to whitelist `localhost` on the server, or enable CORS using one of the following commands:
+If you are running locally you will also need to whitelist `localhost` on the server, or enable CORS using one of the following commands:

 |  OS   | Browser |                                    Launch Command                                     |
 | :---: | :-----: | :-----------------------------------------------------------------------------------: |